paulschick/meteorite-tracker/notes/apd-module/04-12-27-2020-mapping-through-requests.md

 - put better names in there
 - then get this into the UI.
 - Then it's all styling from there.

+## Moving Forward

+Before merging, I need to hook up the live API data to the astronomy-pics view.
+Then a little bit of cleanup could work.
+Could even merge it right now, truthfully.